empathyco/x/packages/x-components/static-docs/experience-search-and-discovery/README.md

 ---
 title: Design your search and discovery UI
 meta_title: Search & discovery UI functional documentation
-sidebar_title: Design your search & discovery UI
+sidebar_title: Design search & discovery UI
 ---

 Search inevitably is key when people look for specific products in an online store.
 It's the door to